 Decide to cut such purchases in half, and you’ll have an extra $1,800 a year for your wealth-building goals.

-Our friends at PowerWallet can help you both track expenses and find ways to reduce costs.
+Our partners at PowerWallet can help you both track expenses and find ways to reduce costs.
 Note that this doesn’t have to mean massive deprivation — instead, it is simply a smarter use of available funds instead of blindly pitching dollars at wants and needs.

 4. Live below your means